Auditions: In the Heights

 - Don’t forget to bring your proof of vaccination with you to the audition!
 This can be your original vaccination card, a picture of it on your phone, or you can show proof through a vaccine passport app.

 If you have never auditioned before or are interested in learning more about the audition, casting, rehearsal, and production process, a free virtual audition workshop will be held the afternoon of January 22 from 1pm to 2:30pm over Zoom.
 The workshop is open to actors, singers, and dancers of all experience levels, including beginners.
-Register to attend the workshop here!
-You do not have to attend the workshop in order to audition.
+UPDATE: Watch a recording of the workshop here!

 For any questions regarding the auditions please contact Artistic Director, Patrick Torres at Patrick@nullRaleighLittleTheatre.org.